Edoardo Colombo: International career

 On 17 November 2018, he made his debut for the national under-19 team against Scotland: he started the match, but couldn't prevent his side from a 5–0 defeat.

 In August 2021, Colombo received his first call-up to the San Marino under-21 squad, and he subsequently made his debut on 2 September, starting the home match against Germany as his side eventually lost 6-0.

+Colombo received his first senior team cap in a friendly against Saint Kitts and Nevis on 20 March 2024.